zarr-developers/zarr-python/docs/tutorial.rst

 ``True`` (Blosc always uses multiple internal threads) or ``False`` (Blosc always runs in single-threaded contextual mode).
 To re-enable automatic switching, set ``blosc.use_threads`` to ``None``.

+Please note that if Zarr is being used within a multi-process program, Blosc may not be safe to use in multi-threaded mode and may cause the program to hang.
+If using Blosc in a multi-process program then it is recommended to set ``blosc.use_threads = False``.